 Spacers installed in place

 And finally, the transmission crossmember installed.
-It's designed to use the rearmost bolt holes, since that's all the Euro crossmember has, although since I am using the stock mount currently this could also mean I could go a little further rearward if I wanted to
+It's designed to use the rearmost bolt holes and since I am using the stock mount currently this could also mean I could go a little further rearward if I wanted to

-Also, even though it uses the rearmost bolt holes (which in the stock location places the transmission more forwards) I built the spacer to move the engine rearwards an extra 10mm over where the front most bolt holes placed the engine before.
+Also, even though it uses the rearmost bolt holes I built the spacer to move the engine rearwards an extra 10mm over where the front most bolt holes placed the engine before.
 So, even though it is using the rearmost bolt hole location it is actually 10mm further rearward than it was previously

 I have clearance up top for shift linkage now!